Mathematical formalism of physics of systems with motivation: Systems with motivation

 \section{Systems with motivation}

 In what follows we will confine our consideration to systems with motivation.
-The main purpose of the remaining part is to develop for such systems the main physical notions and concepts of mathematical formalism that allow for the basic features of human behavior discussed above to be implemented in the appropriate models.
-In this way we demonstrate, in particular, the feasibility of overcoming the discrepancy between the disciplines studying natural and social systems.
+Keeping in mind traffic flow, ensembles of pedestrians, etc. as specific examples we will develop the main physical notions and concepts of mathematical formalism that allow for the basic features of human behavior discussed above.
+In this way we will demonstrate, in particular, the feasibility of overcoming the discrepancy between the disciplines studying natural and social systems.

 It should be underlined beforehand, that we do not intend to construct a self-consistent and complete theory of systems with motivation; it goes far beyond the scope the present analysis.
 Our goal is to consider their main features individually and to formulate the conceptual basis for constructing mathematical models for specific phenomena.